Style: Freeride, Freestyle, Slalom

 Level: Beginner, Intermediate, Good, Specialist

-Kouremenos is the main windsurfing spot in the East of Crete.
+Kouremenos beach has become the main windsurfing spot at the eastern edge of Crete.
 It is also ideal spot for medium and higher level kitesurfers.

 Medium Months: January, February, March, April, November, December